Zahari Baharov: Early life and education

-Baharov was born on 12 August 1980 in Sofia.
-He was raised in the old part of the Ovcha Kupel district.
+Baharov was raised in the old part of the Ovcha Kupel district.
 His mother, Müjgan, is of ethnic Turkish origin; she is a philologist and hosts programmes in Turkish on the Bulgarian National Radio.

-Baharov attended 18th Secondary School "William Gladstone".
+Baharov attended William Gladstone Secondary School No. 18.
 After graduating, he majored in acting at the National Academy for Theatre and Film Arts.
 He has been acting at the Ivan Vazov National Theatre since 2003; his notable theater performances include King Lear (2006), Don Juan (2007), and The Cherry Orchard (2009).

 Career

 Baharov's first major film role was in Zift (2008), directed by Javor Gardev.
 After the release of Zift, he quickly gained popularity and won several awards for his performance.
 In 2011, he starred in Love.net.
 The following year, he founded the production company Three Bears Entertainment alongside his colleagues and friends Vladimir Karamazov and Yulian Vergov.
 The company has produced three theatrical productions: Spinach with potatoes by Zoltan Egresi, Art by Yasmina Reza and Dakota by Jordi Galceran.

 From 2011 to 2016, Baharov starred in the BNT 1 series Undercover as Ivo Andonov.
 His performance was positively received by critics, and his character's development was noted as one of the series' highlights.
 Between 2012 and 2020, he was the host of the television game show National Lottery on Nova.
 In 2015, Baharov had a one-episode role in the HBO series Game of Thrones, portraying the role of Loboda, the leader of a cannibal tribe.